sherlockwu/sherlockwu.github.io/_pages/about.md

 ---

 ## Biography
 I'm a system researcher at Google.
-I'm excited to work in [SystemsResearch@Google](https://techsysinfra.google/research/), collaborating with teams across Cloud and DeepMind.
-And I report to [David Culler](https://en.wikipedia.org/wiki/David_Culler) and [Hank Levy](https://en.wikipedia.org/wiki/Hank_Levy_(computer_scientist)).
+I'm excited to work in [SystemsResearch@Google](https://techsysinfra.google/research/), collaborating with groups across Google Cloud and DeepMind.
+My work is supported by managers [David Culler](https://en.wikipedia.org/wiki/David_Culler) and [Hank Levy](https://en.wikipedia.org/wiki/Hank_Levy_(computer_scientist)).

-Before Google, I obtained my Ph.D. from the University of Wisconsin-Madison in 2022.
-My Phd advisors are [Andrea](http://pages.cs.wisc.edu/~dusseau/) and [Remzi](http://pages.cs.wisc.edu/~remzi/) Arpaci-Dusseau.
-I received my bachelor's degree from the University of Science and Technology of China (USTC) in 2016.
+Before Google, I completed my Ph.D. at the University of Wisconsin-Madison in 2022, advised by [Andrea](http://pages.cs.wisc.edu/~dusseau/) and [Remzi](http://pages.cs.wisc.edu/~remzi/) Arpaci-Dusseau.
+I obtained my bachelor's degree from the University of Science and Technology of China (USTC) in 2016.

 <!---